timacdonald/json-api/README.md

 # JSON:API Resource for Laravel

-A lightweight JSON Resource for Laravel that helps you implement JSON:API standards including sparse fieldsets and compound documents.
+A lightweight JSON Resource for Laravel that helps you adhere to the JSON:API standards and also implements features such as sparse fieldsets and compound documents.

 These docs are not designed to introduce you to the JSON:API spec and the associated concepts, instead you should [head over and read the spec](https:/jsonapi.org) to better learn more about the specification.